Distributed Stochastic Bandit Learning with Delayed Context Observation: Related Work

-Distributed MABs are considered in a setting with collisions where the reward for an arm decreases or is set to zero if that action is chosen by a player in \cite{bistritz2018distributed, kalathil2014decentralized, rosenski2016multi, anandkumar2011distributed}.
-A follow-up work of \cite{kalathil2014decentralized}, \cite{nayyar2016regret} considered a setting in which the regret increases when the agents communicate.
-A collision-based model is relevant to problems in cognitive radio networks, where the goal is to learn from action collisions rather than through communication.
-This is fundamentally different from the setting considered in our work.
+Multiple-player MAB has gained more attention recently \cite{yi2020distributed}.
+One class of problem study distributed MABs with collisions, where the reward for an arm reduces or is set to zero if a player chooses that action in \cite{bistritz2018distributed, kalathil2014decentralized, rosenski2016multi, anandkumar2011distributed}.
+In the following work of \cite{kalathil2014decentralized}, \cite{nayyar2016regret} investigated a context in which regret rises as a result of agent communication.
+A collision-based approach is associated with problems in cognitive radio networks, where the goal is to learn through action collisions rather than communication.
+This is in stark contrast to the setting considered in our work.
+In \cite{wang2019distributed}, agents face the same bandit model and communicate with a central server by sending and acquiring information in order to learn concurrently and collaboratively.
+Our model is similar to the time-varying action set case considered in \cite{wang2019distributed}.
+In our scenario, however, contexts are observed after a delay, whereas in \cite{wang2019distributed} the contexts are observed before choosing the action.